nakshathira200-svg/sdn-host-blocking/README.md

 ## 📌 Problem Statement

 Implement an SDN-based system that dynamically detects suspicious hosts based on packet rate and blocks them by installing OpenFlow drop rules.
-The system uses Mininet for network emulation and Ryu as the OpenFlow controller.
+The system uses Mininet for network emulation and POX as the OpenFlow controller.

 ---